How to Start Finding Accent Students on Social Media (Without Feeling Salesy)(Part 2)

 They think, “I want to learn from her.”

-And it’s a lot more fun than trying to “market yourself.”
+It's a lot more fun than trying to “market yourself” and I promise it gets easier the more you do it.

 What to Post (Even If You Have No Idea Where to Start)